Details of the Careers Programme, Work Experience and Career Guidance support offered by Countesthorpe Academy

 Due to the importance employers and higher education establishments put on students leaving education with work-based skills, it is vital that your child participates actively in this programme.

 Before the summer holiday, all year 9 students will receive an assembly introducing the Work Experience Programme.
 Year 12 students will receive a different assembly based on Work Experience at the start of the new school year in September.
 During this initial period, they will be given a self-placement form, letter to parents and letter to employers.
-These documents explain to parents and employers the focus of work experience, and the self-placement form needs to be completed and handed back into college by the end of October.
+These documents explain to parents and employers the focus of work experience, and the self-placement form needs to be completed and handed back into school by the end of October.

 September and October